-If you are doing an elimination diet to discover how food sensitivities affect you, close to perfect should be your goal.
+If you are on an elimination diet to discover how food sensitivities affect you, close to perfect should be your goal.
 That’s because antibodies to foods take as long as three weeks to go away after you stop eating them, so if you’re trying to gauge how a food affects you, truly stay away from it as close to 100% as you can for one month.
 Seeing how how your body feels and operates in the total absence of that food for the last week is essential.

-If you’re not eliminating, but know that you don’t do well when you let the guardrails down around your eating habits, that’s OK too.
+If you’re not doing an elimination diet but know that you don’t do well when you let the guardrails down around your eating habits, that’s OK too.
 Not all is lost if you have a “bad day.”
 But I find that the people who recover the most quickly from the holidays are the ones who go in with a plan.
 These are my top healthy holiday tips to make it through any occasion without totally derailing your diet:

 To live the 80/20 rule you usually have to go to 100% for a little while to remind your mind and body how clean, fresh and real feel.
 It’s developing muscle memory—a visceral sense of what balance really feels like.